 - Angus Energy announces high-quality oil at Lidsey and the resignation of the chairman over a shares investigation

-- UKOG seeks to delay decision on Broadford Bridge well
+- UKOG seeks to delay decision on future of Broadford Bridge well

 - Wales begins consultation on fracking ban